chrissupinger/toboggan/README.md

 Instantiation can be achieved through:

-- initialization of the inherited superclass in the class's constructor
+- Initialization of the inherited superclass in the class's constructor

 ``` python
 from toboggan import Connector